joaquin98silvab/great-isle-quartz/content/DM Secrets/Sessions/Session 1.md

 ---
-They ask about where the gods live, but only hear stuff about Mount Celestia, where Leor resides.

-Thevenin hasnt seen any wierd people going through the tavern, nor asking about gods.

-Marten was hit by an enchantment spell, and doesnt remember anything of the message or being enchanted.

 Old Jambert, the grandpa of Thevenin,  he is the oldest half elf in the town.
 He likes wine.

-They killed some goblins and dragged Marten to the underground of the tavern.
-There they find Thevenin with the watch.
+They killed the goblin boss. and went down Thevenin's hatch, where they find him with the Starmap Gate.